 Homes made from repurposed barn wood or old shipping containers are also quickly rising in popularity.
 Many build contemporary homes meant for living off the grid, with sustainable technology like solar panels and water collection to power everyday life.

-Modern vs. Contemporary
+Modern vs. Contemporary Design

 Let's put the visual differences between contemporary and modern architecture aside for a moment.
 There's another interesting difference between the two.

-Which Is Better?
+Which Type of Design Is Better?

-If you're ever unsure of the definition, think of it this way: modern indicates a specific time period and contemporary means "right now."
+If you're ever unsure of the definition, think of it this way: modern indicates a specific period, and contemporary means "right now."